 In this course students will develop practical skills in sampling freshwaters, identification of freshwater organisms, and assessing hydrological conditions and water-quality.

 The course commences on Monday 11 November when the first reading and pre-course assignment will be posted and finishes on 20th December.
 This includes compulsory practical contact time running from Monday 18 November to Friday 22 November, with assignment work the following week.
-A course outline will be available sometime prior to the start of the semester on 11 November listing all lecture, lab and field sessions included.
+A course outline is available listing all lecture, lab and field sessions included.
 Work outside of the contact times can be done online.

 10% Pre-course assessment 30% Workbook30% Practical test30% Final report